 GoboLinux is a Linux distribution that features a new filesystem organization, which departs from the traditional Unix heritage of Linux systems.
-Basically, this means that it is not based in directories such as /usr and /etc. The main idea of the alternative hierarchy is to store all files belonging to an application in its own separate subtree; therefore we have directories such as /Programs/FooPlayer/1.0/lib.
+Basically, this means that it is not based in directories such as /usr and /etc. The main idea of the alternative hierarchy is to store all files belonging to an application in its own separate subtree; therefore we have directories such as /Programs/FooPlayer/2.9/lib.

-The binary package collection was created as a way to avoid duplication of effort between users.
 The Compile project was created to store "compilation rules" of the original source packages of the applications, given that there is no single standard on how to compile apps on Linux.
 We do not wish to estabilish a "packaging standard" such as RPM.
 We think that there is no real need for "packages" if the original .tar.gz is properly made.
 For instance, when an application uses the GNU AutoTools (autoconf, automake...), compiling for GoboLinux is trivial; for non-trivial cases, Compile takes care of accumulating the necessary knowledge on how to compile things.

 However, given the more logical directory tree, GoboLinux is often considered a more conceptually friendly distribution, as its structure is more logical and less hindered by historical limitations.
 But we do not target beginners as a specific goal (at least not in short or mid term).

 Yes, it is ready in the sense that you can, today, have a full operating system running 100% on GoboLinux, like many people around the world do.